-- An expectant mother with a complication-free pregnancy can travel on the carrier's flights up to seven (7) days prior to expected delivery date without a doctor's certificate. - If the expected delivery date is within seven (7) days of travel, the passenger must provide Canadian North with a doctor's certificate, dated within 72 hours of departure, stating that she has been examined and is physically fit for travel from (place) to (place) on (date) and that estimated time of birth is (date). - Newborn infants must be at least seven (7) days old to be accepted for travel on Canadian North.
+- An expectant mother with a complication-free pregnancy can travel on the carrier's flights up to the eighth month of pregnancy without a doctor's certificate. - If the expected delivery date is after the eighth month of pregnancy, the passenger must provide a doctor's note along with a copy of the Canadian North Fitness to Travel Form (CN0434), dated within 72 hours of departure, stating that she has been examined and is physically fit for travel from (place) to (place) on (date) and that estimated time of birth is (date). - Newborn infants must be at least seven (7) days old to be accepted for travel on Canadian North.
 An infant in an incubator will be accepted for transportation subject to advance arrangements.
-An attendant who can care for the infant during the trip must accompany them. - Infants that are seven (7) days and younger must have a release form signed by a medical physician indicating that they are suitable for travel on an airplane. - 7.
-Failure to provide a suitable escort
+An attendant who can care for the infant during the trip must accompany them. - Infants that are seven (7) days and younger must have a Canadian North Fitness to Travel Form (CN0434) signed by a medical physician indicating that they are suitable for travel on an airplane.

+7. Failure to provide a suitable escort